MicrosoftDocs/Viva/Viva/goals/okr-weekly-cadence.md

 That's it!

-In 15 minutes you have gained a clear picture into: what has moved forward, what's behind, and what has been changed for the coming week for the critical aspects of the business.
-Comments and Kudos have been left and most importantly your team knows you are tracking their progress, you care about their work, and they can see how it is contributing throughout the company.
+In 15 minutes, you've gained a clear picture into: what has moved forward, what's behind, and what has been changed for the coming week for the critical aspects of the business.
+Comments and Kudos have been left and most importantly your team knows you're tracking their progress, you care about their work, and they can see how it's contributing throughout the company.

-Ideally this is happening at all levels of the company: Organization, Departments, Teams and any Sub-Teams.
+Ideally, this transparency is happening at all levels of the company: Organization, Departments, Teams and any Sub-Teams.
 Each owner of the level would meet with the direct members below, however it may take some time to get all levels involved and that is okay.
-Each cycle more and more people will want to be involved.
+With each cycle, the number of people wanting to be involved increases.

-If you keep this regular rhythm there is no telling how far OKRs can take you.
+If you keep this regular rhythm, there's no telling how far OKRs can take you.